Ngatiah/Django-Google-Sign-In-Signup-Integration-/readme.md

     - click save and continue

 - Next we need to add scopes for the information we want to get access to from the google account:
-    - Click Add or remove scopes
+- Under OAuth Consent Screen menu on the left,select Data Access tab "Click Add or remove scopes" and do the following:
         - Select the first 2 options (These will give us access to information lile a user's email, name, profile photo, ....)
         - Click update
         - Click save and continue

 - Adding test users:
     - We can skip this step because we will successfully be able to login without adding an email as a test user